 If the third party is based in the UK, it can be comparatively easy to check their records and to conduct a search on them.
 Further references can also be obtained from competitors and by means of their quality assurance accreditations.
 On the other hand, international third-party risk can be extremely difficult to monitor and assess.

-Effective third-party due diligence
+Effective third-party due diligence on suppliers

 Stage 1 - Research and investigation